marcelpetrick/cheatsheets/ComfyUI.md

-# How to get it up and running on a hybrid Intel/Nvidia setup with Manjaor Linux
+# How to get it up and running on a hybrid Intel/Nvidia setup with Manjaro Linux
 * install the non-free drivers
 * make sure to upgrade to latest kernel, etc and update all packages
 * reboot